Bunkers in Albania: Post-Hoxha

 Kosovo Albanian refugees took to using bunkers as temporary shelters until aid agencies could move them into tent camps, while NATO troops stationed in Albania relocated dozens of bunkers to fortify their base at Kukës.
 The Kosovo Liberation Army also used them as defensive positions during the Kosovo War, though this was not without its risks; on at least one occasion bunkers along Albania's border with Kosovo were mistakenly bombed by NATO aircraft.

 The insides of a bunker in Gjirokaster, Cold War Tunnel Museum.

 An acute shortage of housing after the fall of communism in 1992 led some Albanians to set up homes in abandoned bunkers, though the lack of running water and sanitation meant that the area around inhabited bunkers soon became contaminated and unhealthy.
 A few bunkers have found more creative uses.
 In the coastal city of Durrës one beachside bunker has been turned into the Restaurant Bunkeri, and another bunker in Gjirokastër was turned into a café.

 There have been various suggestions for what to do with them: ideas have included pizza ovens, solar heaters, beehives, mushroom farms, projection rooms for drive-in cinemas, beach huts, flower planters, youth hostels, and kiosks.
 The bunkers have also been used by young Albanian couples for sexual encounters.
 "Many Albanians lose their virginity in the bunkers, when they are not being used for sheep or cattle," according to USAID official Raimonda Nelku.
 "They are in the Albanian psyche."

 In November 2014, a five-storey nuclear shelter built near Tirana for Hoxha was opened as a tourist attraction and art exhibition.
 The large bunker contains a museum with exhibits from World War II and the Hoxhaist period.

 Albania's bunkers have become a national symbol.
 Pencil holders and ashtrays in the shape of bunkers have become one of the country's most popular tourist souvenirs.
-One such line of bunker souvenirs was promoted with a message to buyers: "Greetings to the land of the bunkers.
+One range of bunker souvenirs was promoted with a message to buyers: "Greetings to the land of the bunkers.
 We assumed that you could not afford to buy a big one."